 India has a long-standing history of metal mining and production, as the industry plays a vital role in the country’s economy.
 As a fast-developing country that aims to become a 5-trillion economy in the next few years, the Iron and Steel industry contributes 2% of GDP and its weight in the Index of Industrial Production (IIP) is 6.2%.
 Being one of the biggest contributors to India’s GDP, the mining and metal industries are fundamental to the Prime Minister’s goal of making India an Aatmanirbhar Bharat.
-Thus, the industry has seen significant growth over the years & fluctuation in ferro alloys share prices, making metal stocks in India an attractive investment opportunity for those interested in the Indian stock market.
+Thus, the industry has seen significant growth over the years & fluctuation in ferro alloys share prices, making top steel stocks in india and metal stocks in India a good investment opportunity for those interested in the Indian stock market.

 In this blog, we’ll look closer at the metal stocks in India and what makes them a worthy investment.